Alternatives To Condoms | Smart Safe Choices

 Navigating Safety: STI Protection Without Condoms?

-One undeniable strength of condoms lies in their ability to reduce transmission of STIs including HIV effectively.
+One undeniable strength of condoms lies in their ability to reduce transmission of STIs including HIV.
 Most alternatives focus solely on contraception without offering infection control.

-If avoiding condoms due to latex allergies or sensitivity issues is a concern, female condoms made from hypoallergenic materials provide a viable infection-preventing alternative.
+If avoiding external condoms due to latex allergies or sensitivity issues is a concern, internal condoms made from non-latex materials provide a viable barrier option.
+The CDC’s condom use guidance explains that correct and consistent condom use can reduce the risk of STIs and pregnancy, though it does not eliminate risk completely.

-For those relying on non-barrier contraceptives like hormonal methods or IUDs, combining them with regular STI testing and open communication about sexual health with partners becomes crucial for safety.
+For those relying on non-barrier contraceptives like hormonal methods or IUDs, combining them with regular STI testing, vaccination where appropriate, and open communication about sexual health with partners becomes crucial for safety.

 The Importance Of Dual Protection Strategies

-Using two complementary methods simultaneously—such as hormonal birth control combined with condom use—maximizes both pregnancy prevention and STI protection.
+Using two complementary methods simultaneously—such as hormonal birth control combined with condom use—maximizes both pregnancy prevention and STI risk reduction.
 This approach is especially wise for people with multiple partners or uncertain partner status regarding infections.

 The Bottom Line On Alternatives To Condoms